mxro/commission-calculator/README.md

 ## Deployment

 Building this application using `mvn package` will yield in the creation for a war file in the `target/` folder.
-This folder can be deployed on Jetty/Tomcat etc. servers.
+This war file can be deployed on Jetty/Tomcat etc. servers.